-FoundationOne\CDx is a qualitative next-generation sequencing based in vitro diagnostic test for advanced cancer patients with solid tumors and is for prescription use only.
-The test analyzes 324 genes as well as genomic signatures including microsatellite instability (MSI) and tumor mutational burden (TMB) and is a companion diagnostic to identify patients who may benefit from treatment with specific therapies in accordance with the approved therapeutic product labeling.
+FoundationOneLiquid CDx is for prescription use only and is a qualitative next-generation sequencing based in vitro diagnostic test for advanced cancer patients with solid tumors.
+The test analyzes 324 genes utilizing circulating cell-free DNA and is FDA-approved to report short variants in 311 genes and as a companion diagnostic to identify patients who may benefit from treatment with specific therapies (listed in Table 1 of the Intended Use) in accordance with the approved therapeutic product labeling.
 Additional genomic findings may be reported and are not prescriptive or conclusive for labeled use of any specific therapeutic product.
 Use of the test does not guarantee a patient will be matched to a treatment.
 A negative result does not rule out the presence of an alteration.
-Some patients may require a biopsy.
-For the complete label, including companion diagnostic indications and important risk information, please visit www.FICDxLabel.com.
+When considering eligibility for certain therapies for which FoundationOne Liquid CDx is a companion diagnostic, testing of plasma is only appropriate where tumor tissue is not available.
+Patients who are negative for other companion diagnostic mutations should be reflexed to tumor tissue testing and mutation status confirmed using an FDA-approved tumor tissue test, if feasible.
+For the complete label, including companion diagnostic indications and complete risk information, please visit www.F1LCDxLabel.com.